thangdang04/Calculate-free-to-paid-conversion-rate-with-MySQL-Workbench/README.md

 ```
 ## Interpretations
 ### 1. Free-to-paid conversion rate:
-- The fraction of students who purchase monthly, quarterly, or annual subscriptions from those who watch a lecture is about 11%.
-For instance, for every 100 students who come to the 365 platform, roughly 11 of them purchase a subscription, which is a relatively low number.
+- Approximately 11% of students who watch a lecture purchase monthly, quarterly, or yearly subscriptions.
+For example, just about 11 out of every 100 students that visit the 365 platform end up purchasing a subscription, which is a relatively low number.

-- Firstly, while a significant number of students register on the platform, they aren’t prompted to benefit from the program entirely and hardly purchase subscriptions.
-One factor contributing to this could be that we’re targeting a broader audience rather than focusing specifically on data science enthusiasts eager to begin their journey in the field.
+- Firstly, even if a significant number of students register on the platform, they aren't encouraged to take full advantage of the program and seldom purchase subscriptions.
+The platform aims for a wider audience instead of data science enthusiasts who are excited to start their career in the industry, which might be one aspect leading to this.

-- Secondly, since the platform targets beginner audiences, students may need clarification about what to start with.
-Should they first invest weeks in mastering an object-oriented programming language such as Python, a query language such as SQL, or maybe a data visualization software like Tableau?
+- Secondly, since the platform targets novice audiences, students might want guidance on where to begin.
+Should they initially devote several weeks to learning how to use an object-oriented programming language like Python, a query language such as SQL, or a data visualization software like Tableau?
 What prerequisites are necessary for each of these tools?
-A customized learning path for each user will definitely help them know exactly where to start and how to continue.
+A personalized learning path for users will definitely help them know exactly where to start and how to continue.

-- Thirdly, some users might need more time to embark on a data science journey.
-They might be college students whose exam periods have just started or working people who can’t dedicate the desired time.
+- Thirdly, it may take longer for certain users to embark on a data science journey.
+For example, they might be working people who are unable to commit the necessary time, or they could be college students whose test periods have just begun.

-- Finally, some users might not fancy the platform and would instead take the first steps toward data science elsewhere.
+- Finally, some users might not be fond of the platform and choose to begin their data science journey elsewhere.
 ### 2. Average duration between registration date and date of first-time engagement:
 - On average, it takes students between three and four days to start watching a lecture after registering on the platform.
 Ideally, it would be great if a new student started watching a lecture on their first day.
-Every other element the platform offers (exams, projects, career tracks) requires more attention, while the lessons are easy to check out.
+Every other element that the platform offers (exams, projects, career tracks) requires more attention, while the lessons should be easier to check out.
 ### 3. Average duration between date of first-time engagement and date of first-time purchase:
-- On average, it takes students roughly 24 days to purchase a subscription after getting acquainted with the product.
+- On average, it takes students roughly 24 days to purchase a subscription after familiarizing themselves with the product.